NREL/sparkctl/docs/index.md

 This package implements configuration and orchestration of Spark clusters with standalone cluster managers.
 This is useful in environments like HPCs where the infrastructure implemented by cloud providers, such as AWS, is not available.
-It is also helpful when the clusters are ephemeral, such as is the case with HPC resource allocations.
+It is particularly helpful when users want to deploy Spark but do not have administrative control of the servers.

 ## Features
 - Controls startup and shutdown of Spark processes on compute nodes in a a Slurm compute node